silvenachen/TrackGNN/README.md

 | 8                  | 1                | 100 MHz          | 18.29                 |

 ### How to Use
+Under path `./TrackGNN/scripts/`, we provides scripts to enable automated generation of input and parameter data and configurations for hardware deployment.
+Simply run `generate.py`, and the results can be found under `./config/`, `./data_files/` and `./input_files/`, respectively.

 The two accelerators with different configurations can be found at `./TrackGNN/prj/dim_8_layer_1/` and `./TrackGNN/prj/dim_64_layer_4`, respectively.
 We have prepared the source codes and Makefile to deploy the accelerator on target U280 platform.
 To generate bitstream for the FPGA, follow these steps:

 In the `config.h` file, uncomment  `#EMU` to enable emulation mode for hardware implementation and make the project.